toru828/Vue3/README.md

 the function of "asyncIncrement" and "asyncDecrement" starts to work.
 These functions let the "loading status" be "true" and "false".
 Btw, these functions are in the stores of "Counter.ts".
+When the "loading status" be "true", the style for "lds-circle" in "Loading.vue" starts to work.
+So, we can see the view is loading.